 November to December:

-Beautiful (yet shorter) days of sunshine — cool air refreshes you in the mornings and evenings while the sun heats up in the afternoon.
+Expect beautiful (yet shorter) days of sunshine in November and December.
+Cool air will refresh you in the mornings and evenings, while the sun heats up in the afternoon.

 The only downside of spending these months in Tulum is the crowds that increase by the hundreds or thousands each week leading up to Christmas and the New Year’s holidays.